Asturias: Sport

 Asturias has two main football teams: Sporting de Gijón and Real Oviedo, which have played over 35 seasons in La Liga.
 Other current notable sports teams are Oviedo CB (basketball) and AB Gijón Jovellanos (handball).

 Racing driver Fernando Alonso is a two-time Formula One world champion, two-time Le Mans winner and FIA World Endurance winner.
-He races with Asturias' flag colours on his helmet.
+He races with Asturias' flag colours and the Asturian cross on his helmet.
 Cyclist Samuel Sánchez won a gold at the Olympic games.
 Football players from Asturias include World Cup winner David Villa as well as Quini, Luis Enrique, Juan Manuel Mata, and Santiago Cazorla, among others.